 - While the pan is in storage, avoid any other items touching the non-stick area.
 In case you have to store the pan with another item inside of it, first of all, use a towel, paper or cloth to demarcate both items.

-You could write here also via send your content to [email protected]
+You can write here also via send your content to [email protected]